 Upload your guest lists: Invite students from campus organizations, previous events or any other source by uploading a CSV list with a click of a button.

 Step 2: Represent your talent brand

-Custom event pages: Begin by creating an event page on Jumpstart and show off your company culture to students.
+Custom event pages: Begin by creating an event page on Canvas and show off your company culture to students.
 Include company information, photos and your brand colors to make a lasting impression.
-Your event can either be public and discoverable by all Jumpstart students or private and only available to who you want to invite.
+Your event can either be public and discoverable by all Canvas students or private and only available to who you want to invite.

 Custom invites: Send email invites that match your brand voice and are tailored to the webinar topic.
 When attendees RSVP to the webinar, you can automatically ask them a list of custom questions to quickly gather data on who’s participating.

 With Canvas's native Zoom integration, easily host your webinar and allow for real-time messaging.
 Here are some thought starters for webinar topics: